Mett92/artshop-aws-ecommerce/README.md

 - **aws-sdk**: enabled me to use the _api_ which allows me to _read/store_ the images into the _S3 Bucket_;
 - **MySQL** as DBMS.

-Moreover, I used many npm packages as
+Moreover, I used many npm packages.

+# _aws_ services used
+The main services I used are the following services:
+- Elastic Container Service (ECS)
+- Elastic Container Registry (ECR)
+- CloudWatch
+- Application Load Balancers
+- Network Load Balancer
+- API Gateway
+- AuroraDB

 # The Design of the application